Quantumgame/quantum-ml/log.md

 Created module potential.py : will be used to create potential profiles for testing First stage of dot classfier with n < 0 being classified as a barrier seems to be working.
 Though it fails when the Coulomb interation is strong and long-ranged.

+## 1st June 2017
+**I am trying to build a finite size single quantum dot, ML on it's IV to learn the charge states.**

+- Developed a model for a single dot potential, the dot being modelled as a parabolic potential well and the barriers being modelled as Gaussians

+-